-Combines a thorough review of Latin grammar and the introduction of authentic Latin prose texts.
-Teaches strategies for translation of Latin prose.
-Texts may cover a wide range of genres and periods.
+Combines a thorough review of elementary Latin and an introduction to continuous Latin texts from foundational authors such as Cicero, Caesar, Sallust, and Vergil.
+Teaches strategies for analyzing complex sentences and continuous passages.
+Includes some prose composition.
 Prerequisite: LAT 124 or two years of high school Latin (entering students should take the Latin placement exam during orientation) or permission of instructor.